 Get compensation right

 It’s important to offer a competitive salary when hiring a web designer because they’re in high demand.
-According to the The Creative Group 2019 Salary Guide, the midpoint salary for a web designer with average experience is $67,250.
-A web designer who has taken UX, UI or web development courses or has certifications in those areas could receive $101,500 or more, depending on their location and level of expertise.
+Use the Salary Guide from Robert Half to find salary projections for web designers in the United States.
+Web designers who have taken UX, UI or web development courses or have certifications in those areas could receive more, depending on their location and level of expertise.

 Where to find candidates